The guitarguitar Guide to Home Recording Essentials

 Let's take a look at what you need to get recording...

-.
+Multitrack recordersare loved for their simplicity and portability.
+Small enough to take with you everywhere, multitracks are great for noting ideas down on the spot thanks to their built-in microphones.
 You're not bound to using the inbuilt microphones either.
-While these can be great for capturing spur of the moment ideas, you can also plug instruments and microphones directly into the recorder
+While these can be great for capturing spur of the moment ideas, you can also plug instruments and microphones directly into the recorder.

 These recorders have come on a long way over the years and although they may incur a slight learning curve over their "just hit record' tape cassette counterparts.
 Once you've learned how simple your digital recorder is to work, you'll soon find the gains of recording digitally.
 With none of the dreaded tape hiss you get with a cassette recorder, digital effects and cut and paste editing, digital multitracks can have your demos sounding very professional indeed.